Special Needs and Gifted

 Create the Individualized Plan That's Right for Your Child!

 Homeschooling children with unique needs can be challenging!
 It requires sacrifice, diligence and patience.
-However, a loving home environment is often the most effective way to teach these special children with success.
+However, a safe and loving home environment is often the most effective way to teach these special children with success.
 Below are some resources to help and encourage you on your journey.

 Support